 Magic mushrooms are one of the most widely consumed psychedelics worldwide, both recreationally and medicinally.
 Unfortunately, although this fungus grows naturally in most parts of the world, most countries ban them.

-This article will provide you with information about the legality of psilocybin and other psychedelics in Rhode Island.
+This article will provide information about the legality of psilocybin and other psychedelics in Rhode Island.

 Are Magic Mushrooms Legal in Rhode Island?